Manan149982/Retail-Sales-Analysis/README.md

 SELECT *
 FROM retail_sales;
 ```
-2. Data Exploration & Cleaning
+2. Data Exploration & Cleaning <br>
+- Record Count: <br>
-Record Count: Determine the total number of records in the dataset. <br>
+Determine the total number of records in the dataset. <br>
+- Customer Count: <br>
-Customer Count: Find out how many unique customers are in the dataset. <br>
+Find out how many unique customers are in the dataset. <br>
+- Category Count: <br>
-Category Count: Identify all unique product categories in the dataset. <br>
+Identify all unique product categories in the dataset. <br>
-Null Value Check: Check for any null values in the dataset and delete records with missing data.
+- Null Value Check: <br>
+Check for any null values in the dataset and delete records with missing data.